Where to stay in Rio de Janeiro: Every Neighborhood, Honestly Compared

 Why stay in Centro:

-Cosme Velho – Best for a quiet, off-the-beaten-path stay
+Cosme Velho - Best for a charming off-the beaten-path stay

 Why stay in Cosme Velho:

-• Quick Uber access to the South Zone
+• Quick Uber ride to Ipanema, Botafogo, and the South Zone

 Barra da Tijuca – Best for space & modern comfort